rpmuller/ePubs/WesternPhilosophy.md

 Hellenic, but with the Orphic component omitted.
 He admired the pre*Socratics, except Pythagoras.
 He ha a close affinity to Hcraditu*.
-Aristotle'* magnanimous man IB very like what Nietzsche calls the "noble man/' but in the main he regards the
+Aristotle'* magnanimous man IB very like what Nietzsche calls the "noble man," but in the main he regards the Greek philosophers from Socrates onwards as inferior to their predecessors.

-788

-NIETZSCHE

-Greek philosophers from Socrates onwards as inferior to their predecessors.
 He cannot forgive Socrates for his humble origin; he calls him a "roturier," and accuses him of corrupting the noble